 Whether you have a week or just a few hours to explore the city, you’re guaranteed to make loads of fun memories in this eclectic city.
 From ancient royal palaces to fine-dining restaurants, there is so much to explore and experience in Seoul.

-So, if you just have 48 hours in Seoul, you’ll love this detailed Seoul weekend itinerary to experience the best of the city in just 2 days!
+So, if you just have 48 hours in Seoul, you’ll love this detailed Seoul itinerary to experience the best of the city in just one weekend!

 48 Hours in Seoul, South Korea: A Weekend Guide

 7 am – Land at Incheon International Airport

 One of the largest and busiest airports in the world, Incheon International Airport is like a mini-Seoul in itself.
 At the airport, you can experience everything from local Korean cuisine to traditional spa treatments and even fun cultural activities.

 From the airport, head to your hotel to drop off your bags before beginning your sightseeing tour of Seoul.
 We recommend booking your accommodations in the Myeongdong district due to its proximity to the airport.

 There is no better place to start your Seoul 2-day tour than the Myeongdong shopping district.
 This lively Seoul neighborhood has everything from bustling shopping markets to delicious street food stalls where you can try lots of delicious Korean food.

 Myeongdong is also home to some of the trendiest bars in Seoul, but it’s still morning and we suggest you hold off on the bars until nighttime.
 Take your time exploring the shops and markets of Myeongdon, it’s one of the best neighborhoods in Seoul.